How Culture Shapes Identity and Daily Life

 - Stronger relationships

-- Better conflict resolution
+- Enhanced conflict resolution

-- Increased global understanding
+- Broader global understanding

-People can strengthen their identity by:
+Individuals can strengthen identity by:

 - Learning family history